epeters-jrmngndr/wiki-server/README.md

 `run-frontend` starts the frontend (only), which also runs in dev mode.

-`run-tests.sh` invokes `pytest`.
+`run-tests.sh` invokes both `pytest`, which tests the backend, and `npm test` (inside the `frontend/` directory), which tests the frontend.

-`run-full.sh` starts both services.
+`run-full.sh` starts both services locally.

 `build.sh` builds the docker container, and `run-container.sh` starts it.

 For convenience of testing, a helper script `attach-shell.sh` is also included.

 ## Documentation